LeoH10462/Sephora/README.md

    - **Predicted vs. Actual Plot**: Compared predicted values against actual values to evaluate how well the model captures the target variable.
 Ideally, the points should align closely with the line , which would indicate perfect predictions.
 Deviations from this line indicate areas where the model may be underpredicting or overpredicting.
 In our model, the points deviated from this line, indicating that the model's predictions were not always accurate, and there is room for improvement.

-## Conclusion

-After adding Ridge Regression, our model showed improved generalization capabilities compared to the initial Multiple Linear Regression model.
+4. **Conclusion - First Model**: After adding Ridge Regression, our model showed improved generalization capabilities compared to the initial Multiple Linear Regression model.
 Ridge regularization helped control overfitting by penalizing large coefficients, leading to a more balanced model performance across the training and test datasets.
 The training R² score (0.6927) was slightly reduced, but the test R² score improved to (0.6362), indicating better generalization.
 Additionally, the gap between the training MSE (0.3092) and the test MSE (0.3541) was reduced compared to the previous model, suggesting that the Ridge Regression model was better at capturing the complexity of the data without overfitting.

-While residuals were still close to normal, some slight patterns persisted, and the predicted vs. actual plot showed deviations, highlighting areas where the model could still be improved.
+5. **Improment Plan**: While residuals were still close to normal, some slight patterns persisted, and the predicted vs. actual plot showed deviations, highlighting areas where the model could still be improved.
 To further enhance predictive accuracy, we plan to explore additional regularization techniques like Lasso Regression, which can help further reduce the influence of less important features.
 Additionally, we will consider non-linear models to capture more complex relationships and look into capping or removing extreme values to avoid skewing results.

 ### Second Model